How Russian soldiers ran a ‘cleansing’ operation in Bucha

 “Hide the weapons from me!
 I think I’m going crazy.
 I’ve already killed so many civilians.”

-Later, she asked: “Why the f— did you go there?”
+Later, she asked: “Why the [expletive ] did you go there?”

 Ukraine is scrambling to build a system that can handle tens of thousands of complex war crimes investigations.
 There are more than 3,500 investigations in Bucha alone, and things have fallen through the cracks.
 In the case files for 144 Yablunska two dates were off, the AP found.
 Prosecutors said they were also checking into the 13th body AP reporters identified in April.